grafos-ml/frappe/README.md

 # Quick Start
-checkout the repository and see doc folder for the full documentation.
+Checkout the repository and see doc folder for the full documentation.

+© 2014 Linas Baltrunas, Joao Baptista, Telefonica Research